6165-MSET-CuttleFish/Gripper-Kwawu/README.md

 # e-NABLE Gripper-Kwawu Prosthetic

-A remix by Eric Woo-Shem combining multiple prosthetic designs to create a seamlessly integrated arm and gripper system.
+A remix by Eric Woo-Shem combining two prosthetic designs to create a seamlessly integrated arm and gripper system.

 ## Project Overview